navpreetsingh/multi_tenant_architecture/README.md

 ```
 New DB has been populated with tables **'users'** & **'addresses'**

-#If you think this is a suitable option to handle multiple DB's with same schema on differenct environments.
+#If you think this is a suitable option to handle multiple DB's with same schema on different environments.
 Contact me to take it to next level and automate it fully.